 Most of the MCC Library's online databases, as well as its eBook collections, provide you with ready-made citations (MLA or APA).
 Cut and paste them into your document.
-Check citation formatting in Purdue's Online Writing Lab (OWL) and add in-text citations, too.
+Check citation formatting using the resources on this page, and add in-text citations, too.

 Librarians and tutors in the MCC Learning Commons can help you create citations for sources that you find elsewhere and can review your citations before you submit your work.